BTE-N/bte-n.github.io/docs/main/documentation.md

 Once you're finished, scroll down to "Commit changes".
 If you are a Team Member already, this will directly add your file to the website.
 Otherwise, you will have create a "new branch".
 In this case, you can then send a pull request (on the branch page, there should be menu text telling you how to), and after being accepted into the team, your test file will be added to the `/spam/` folder.
 You should now be able to find it at [/docs/spam](https://github.com/pxnt/BTEN/tree/master/docs/spam) - my file, for example, is now [here](https://github.com/pxnt/BTEN/blob/master/docs/spam/Pxnt-11052020.md).

 ⚠️ You have just been shown how to create a test file.
 Please do not create random files elsewhere, but in `/spam`.
-This is considered griefing and will cause you to receive a warning, and a removal from the project if done repeatedly.
+This is considered [griefing](#section-4-griefing) and will cause you to receive a warning, and a removal from the project if done repeatedly.

+***

+## Using Markdown

+Markdown is the language we use to format every page.
+Thanks to a software called Jekyll, this markdown is then converted into html (the language websites are displayed with) and sent straight to our website.
+The reason we use markdown is because of its simplicity.
+Without knowing, you might have used it before, for example on Discord, Reddit, or even messengers like WhatsApp or Telegram.

+Markdown allows us to make text **bold**, but much more importantly, allows us to embed images, add links, add headers and subheaders, and generally making the website many times more appealing than a simple wall of text.
+Ironically, this is still quite a wall of text, so I do apologize - and at the same time thank you for taking your time in reading it.